TonyGravagno/php-refactor-tool/README.md

 [![](https://dcbadge.vercel.app/api/server/NYMutPhV)](https://discord.gg/NYMutPhV)

 ## Description

-- Php refactor tool help users refactor their codes easily and safely
+- PHP Refactor Tool helps users to refactor their code easily and safely
 - The extension is made for object-oriented programming (OOP) in PHP

 ## Features